Rational sets in virtually abelian groups: languages and growth: Equivalences between types of sets in virtually abelian groups

 When dealing with sets of tuples of elements of a virtually abelian group $G$, we can think of them as subsets of the direct product of finitely many copies of $G$.
-The following Lemma shows that any results about subsets of $G$ will also hold for sets of tuples. \begin{lemma} If $G$ is virtually abelian, with index-$d$ normal subgroup $\Z^k$ and transversal $T$ as usual, then the direct product $G^n$ is virtually $\Z^{kn}$, with transversal given by the set of products $T^n=\{t_{i_1}t_{i_2}\cdots t_{i_n}\mid t_{i_k}\in T\}$, of size at most $dn$. \end{lemma} \begin{proof} Any element of $G^n$ can be put into the following form:
+The following Lemma shows that any results about subsets of $G$ will also hold for sets of tuples. \begin{lemma} If $G$ is virtually abelian, with index-$d$ normal subgroup $\Z^k$ and transversal $T$ as usual, then the direct product $G^n$ is virtually $\Z^{kn}$, with transversal of size \(dn\), given by the set of products $T^n=\{t_{i_1}t_{i_2}\cdots t_{i_n}\in G^n\mid t_{i_k}\in T\}$, with the \(k\)th term \(t_{i_k}\) coming from the \(k\)th factor of \(T\) in \(G^n\). \end{lemma} \begin{proof} Any element of $G^n$ can be put into the following form: